nerdo/js-routing/README.md

 ]
 ```

-Using the expanded array form, you can match the path using a regular expression or a function.
+The abbreviated form is more concise, but limited.
+The expanded array form is more powerful.
+For example, you can match the path using a regular expression or a function.

-The following a simple function matcher to route to the `HomePage` component and a regular expression to route both `/info` and `/about` to the `AboutPage` component and demonstrates a simple function matcher.
+The following demonstrates a simple function matcher routing the path `/` to the `<HomePage />` component, and a regular expression routing both `/info` and `/about`paths to the `<AboutPage />` component.

 ```js
 // routes.js